Quick Answer (Featured Snippet):

 Q: How long does it take to migrate from PPM to SPM?

-A: 6-12 months, depending on maturity and portfolio size.
+A: 6–12 months, depending on the maturity and size of the portfolio.

 Q: If we implement both, which tool do you recommend?